pilout/YuzuUpdater/README.md

 -List all change since last update.

-You must put the exe in the yuzu folder.
-Work only for EA access and windows.

-You can configure the yuzu executable file by adding a launchUpdater.txt file in folder and write the exe to execute in it.
+-You can configure the yuzu executable file by adding a launchUpdater.txt file in folder and write the exe to execute in it.

+# Recommendation
+-You must put the exe in the yuzu folder.

+-Work only for EA access and windows.

+-Start yuzu from the updater for automaticaly update :).